pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/configuring-build-hooks.md

 ### Creating a Build Hook That Triggers When a Post Is Created Or Updated

-1. After generating a build hook in the Pantheon Dashboard, navigate to your WordPress admin dashboard and open the WP Webhooks plugin interface
+1. After generating a build hook on your build platform, navigate to your WordPress admin dashboard and open the WP Webhooks plugin interface
 1. Click on the **Send Data** tab
 1. Select the **Post Created** Webhook trigger